EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Generally, there are several formats of SPE: SPE cartridges, SPE disks, SPE pipette tips and SPE microcolumns.
 Commercial SPE cartridges, disks and pipette tips are widely used, but often operated in an manual off-line mode.

 In contrast, the SPE microcolumn can easily be operated on-line coupled to compatible analytical techniques.
-The separation process can be taylored by selecting the solid phase from a variety of sorbents including reversed phase sorbents, normal phase sorbents, ion exchange sorbents to biological sorbents, carbon nanotubes, graphene, graphene oxide, metal–organic frameworks, mesoporous nanoparticles and functional magnetic nanoparticles, to name only some.
+The separation process can be tailored by selecting the solid phase from a variety of sorbents including reversed phase sorbents, normal phase sorbents, ion exchange sorbents to biological sorbents, carbon nanotubes, graphene, graphene oxide, metal–organic frameworks, mesoporous nanoparticles and functional magnetic nanoparticles, to name only some.
 Since the interactions between sorbents used for commercial cartridges and target species are not specific, these are most often used for sample clean-up rather than preconcentration of the species.

 Speciation studies making use of SPE for species preconcentration and separation are often based on the development of sorbents designed to interact with a given group of species.
 Strategies to obtain high selectivity of sorbents are based on the use of ion/molecule imprinted materials, biological substrates or nanoparticles.
 Using nanoparticles as sorbents offers the possibility of surface functionalization for improved analyte selectivity.